tweag/python-monorepo-example/content/blog/2022-04-11-existential-optics.md

 It also becomes extremely easy to generalize this encoding to other types of optics.
 The type of optic is determined by the constraint we have on the `p` type variable.
 In the case of `Lens`, we have `Strong`, but if we use just `Profunctor`, we get [`Iso`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Iso.html#t:Iso), another type of optic which describes isomorphisms.
-If we use [`Choice`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor.html#t:Choice), a typeclass which imposes a profunctor to respect the structure given by `Either`, we get [`Prism`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Prism.html#t:Prism).
+If we use [`Choice`](https://hackage.haskell.org/package/profunctors-5.6.2/docs/Data-Profunctor.html#t:Choice), a typeclass which allows lifting values with `Either`, we get [`Prism`s](https://hackage.haskell.org/package/profunctor-optics-0.0.2/docs/Data-Profunctor-Optic-Prism.html#t:Prism).

 Now when we want to compose two optics of a different type, we just need to collect all the relevant constraints.
 For example, if we compose a `Lens`, which is constrained by `Strong p`, with a `Prism`, which is constrained by `Choice p`, we will get an optic constrained by `(Strong p, Choice p)`.